gruntwork-io/terragrunt/README.md

 #### Formatting

 Every source file in this project should be formatted with `go fmt`.
 Feel free to accomplish this any way you choose.
-There are also few helper scripts and targets in the Makefile that can help with this (mostly stolen from the [terraform repo](https://github.com/hashicorp/terraform/)):
+There are also few helper scripts and targets in the Makefile that can help with this (mostly taken from the [terraform repo](https://github.com/hashicorp/terraform/)):

 1. `make fmtcheck`